ansonyuu/levers/levers/non-traditional-acquisition-authorities.md

 ## Contributors

-Anonymous researcher at a national security and technology
+Anonymous researcher at a national security and technology think tank

 ## Key things to know